Nikhil-Js6/Nikhil-pahal-js/README.md

-- 👋 Hi, I’m @Nikhilpahaljs
+- 👋 Hi, I’m @Nikhil-pahal-js
-- 👀 I’m interested in Javascript, Node.js, React.js, React Native, Next.js and Python.
+- 👀 I’m interested in Javascript, Node.js, React.js, React Native, Next.js and Python and hacking also.
 - 🌱 I’m currently learning React Native
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Advanced Coding.
 - 📫 How to reach me email: nikhilpahal2001@gmail.com
 <!---
 Nikhil-pahal-js/Nikhil-pahal-js is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.